ibeljan/ai-agents/Labs/Python/13-MultiAgent-Langraph/readme.md

    - Each sub-agent either:
      - Routes to another agent.
      - Calls a tool (functionality) - see files in `/app/tools` .
-1. `banking_agents_api_cli.py`: This is a simple CLI tool that consumes the FastAPI server endpoint.
-It will:
-   - Creates a sessionId using `POST /tenant/{tenantId}/user/{userId}/sessions` endpoint
-   - Sends messages to the agent using `POST /tenant/{tenantId}/user/{userId}/sessions/{sessionId}/completion` endpoint and prints the responses to the console
-   - Deletes session using `DELETE /tenant/{tenantId}/user/{userId}/sessions/{sessionId}` endpoint when user types "exit".
 1. `azure_open_ai.py`: This is a utility class that defines Azure OpenAI credentials and initialises Azure OpenAI API client
 1. `azure_cosmos_db.py`: This is a utility class that defines Azure Cosmos DB credentials, Database and Container name for storing conversation memory